NeginSal/CRUD-react-graphql/README.md

 You can do crud operation (create, read, update, delete).

-It has two fields: name & username.
+It has one field: **title**.
 You can delete, edit each item or add a new one.

 ![CRUD-React-GraphQL](https://github.com/NeginSal/CRUD-react-graphql/assets/44671121/4adef1a6-f294-479f-be90-d4d0d4fe8952)